 Today, in the world of sneakers, reselling is going beyond sneakers.
-Now you can resell sneaker bots and tools, like your cook group memberships.
+Now you can sneaker bots and tools, like your cook group memberships.
 Which brings us to the question, is the “limited-stock” label getting out of hand?
+And are Out-of-Stock sneaker bots better in terms of performance?

 Value is Relative